CliffS/ikea-tradfri/README.md

 distinctly named as the library works exclusively from those names.

 The Trådfri controller only permits Bulbs to be tracked.
-There seems to be no way to know that a Remote has been activated, other than by tracking a connected Bulb.
+There seems to be no way to know when a Remote has been activated, other than by tracking a connected Bulb.

 ### Getting a Device

-To get a device, it is very simple.
 Using the `tradfri` variable created above, you call `tradfi.device(name)` where `name` is the name of the device you are looking for.
 It will return the approriate class for `name` or `undefined` if it is not found.